Tim Anderson Player Props: White Sox vs. Twins

-Tim Anderson -- 0-for-4 in his last game -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Louie Varland on the hill, on May 3 at 7:10 PM ET.
+Tim Anderson -- batting .262 with four doubles, two walks and five RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Pablo Lopez on the mound, on May 4 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Twins.
+In his most recent game, he had three hits (going 3-for-4 with an RBI) against the Twins.

 Tim Anderson Game Info & Props vs. the Twins